kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 x_scaled = x / std
 {% endhighlight %}

 We do "with_mean=False" to avoid centering the data.
-This isimportant because the data is still sparse.
+This is important because the data is still sparse.

 ### Step 4: LogisticRegression(...)

 This actually trains a logistic regression model.
-It uses the scaled, combined feature matrixt that it created in the previous phase of the pipeline.
-It then computes class probabilities using a sigmoid or softmax.
-As explained above, we uses class_weight='balanced' to give more weight to minority classes since the none class is so dominant in our dataset.
+It uses the scaled, combined feature matrix that it created in the previous phase of the pipeline.
+It then computes class probabilities using a sigmoid function (for binary classification) or softmax function (for multi-class problems like ours).
+These mathematical functions transform raw numeric predictions into probabilities between 0 and 1 - sigmoid squeezes a single score into a probability, while softmax converts multiple scores into a probability distribution where all classes sum to 1.
+As explained above, we use class_weight='balanced' to give more weight to minority classes since the none class is so dominant in our dataset.

 Our model is now trained.
 Now we test it on the test data: